Pokharel-sujan/React-Redux-/README.md

  Reducer is always going to be function, always have two arguments

-// if the reducer is called for the very first time, it receives the value undefined,
-// we need to default the value the first argument, just make it (= [ ])
-// 2nd option will replace the undefined with empty array.
+If the reducer is called for the very first time, it receives the value undefined, we need to default the value the first argument, just make it (= [ ]) 2nd option will replace the undefined with empty array.

-Very important…
 When we want to add without mutating the array, it was easy […myarray, newthingthatistobeadded]

 When deleting, use the filter method (name => name !== action.payload.name)

 Overall goal of Reducer is to take some existing data, some action and then modify and return that existing data based upon the content of action.

 Store is the single object.
 Store in Redux is essentially the assembly of collection of different Reducer and action creator.